t-kadre/EduCollab/README.md

 ![detailed-course-popout](./Snippets/detailed-course-popout.png)<br>

 7. An Ask-for-help page which enables you to post your doubt or answer other users doubts regarding your project, your college course, or any general doubt.
-It also allows you to upvote or downvote an answer so that you can get the best answer for you query<br>
+It also allows you to upvote or downvote an answer so that you can get the best answer for your query<br>

 ![doubts-page](./Snippets/doubts-page.png)<br>